-The University of Twente strives to create a safe learning and working environment.
+The University of Twente strives to create a safe learning and working environment for all.
 An environment where everyone can feel at home and has equal opportunities to develop their full potential.
-We aim to foster an open-minded and inspiring community, by building a strong inclusive culture at our university.
-We want to create common ground and proud collective ownership, strengthening the capacity of the University of Twente, developing solutions for those who need support and creating a platform that facilitates dialogue by addressing people’s needs in a respectful, safe and inclusive way.
+We aim to foster a diverse, open-minded and inspiring community, by building a strong inclusive culture at our university.
+We want to create common ground and shared responsibility.
+We encourage everyone to embrace DE&I as more than just a mere label.
+Instead, consider them as strong core values that guide how we live, work, and learn together every day.
+This responsibility belongs to all of us.

-The Diversity, Equity and Inclusion (DE&I) Team and all the committed individuals, teams and networks are here to support, raise awareness, guide and inspire.
-We are prepared and equipped to start tough conversations on challenging matters.
-We are here to listen, to act and to enable all of us to bring out the best in ourselves.
+The Diversity, Equity and Inclusion (DE&I) Team and all committed individuals, teams and networks are here to support, raise awareness, guide and inspire.
 Get in touch with the members of DE&I Team or visit UT's website on DE&I.

 We are glad to announce that today, UT’s Diversity, Equity & Inclusion (DE&I) Team published our Gender Equality Plan (GEP).
 As of January 2022, all academics working at a European university and applying for grants under the European Commission's Horizon 2020 research and innovation programme must be able to prove their institution has set up a GEP.
 This first version of the GEP is a valuable opportunity for us to consider all we have done, are currently working on and can and should additionally work on to advance gender equality (i.e. proper representation of women) in research and innovation projects.

 - 15 Oct, 2021This was our first Diversity Week!